Conformality of non-conformal correlators: Correlators of massive fields

 with all the scaling dimensions $\d[i]$ in \eqref{flat1e} replaced by $\d[i]'=\d[i]-p_i$.
 This means that, after introducing all the labels to the 1-exchange contribution $\gflat_{e,n}$ by $\gflat_{\d[1],\ldots\d[n];\d[0]}(x_1,\ldots,x_n)$, we can write the 1-exchange contribution as

-Now using the result in \eqref{soft1exch} to write the massless 1-exchange $n-$ point answer as the conformal $(n+2)-$ point diagram $\gcft_{e,n+2}$ which we denote here by $\gcft_{\d[1]-p_1,\ldots\d[n+2]-p_{n+2};\d[0]-p_0}(x_1,\ldots,x_{n+2})$ with scaling dimensions of the two additional fields given by $\d[\ell+1]=d-\Delta'_L=d-\Delta_L-\sum_{i=1}^{\ell} p_i$ and $\d[r+1]=d-\Delta'_R=d-\Delta_R-\sum_{i=\ell+1}^{n} p_i$, we find
+Now using the result in \eqref{soft1exch} to write the massless 1-exchange $n-$point answer as the conformal $(n+2)-$ point diagram $\gcft_{e,n+2}$ which we denote here by $\gcft_{\d[1]-p_1,\ldots\d[n+2]-p_{n+2};\d[0]-p_0}(x_1,\ldots,x_{n+2})$ with scaling dimensions of the two additional fields given by $\d[\ell+1]=d-\Delta'_L=d-\Delta_L-\sum_{i=1}^{\ell} p_i$ and $\d[r+1]=d-\Delta'_R=d-\Delta_R-\sum_{i=\ell+1}^{n} p_i$, we find

 In this way, we arrive at the result that all 1-exchange massive correlators can be expressed as infinite sums of the corresponding conformal correlators.
 It is not hard to see that the proofs of this section can be generalized to find such a representation for arbitrary Feynman diagrams.
-We have seen how the contribution to a massless correlator from any arbitrary Feynman diagram can be seen as coming from a conformal correlator.
-This proof can be uplifted to massive correlators by replacing the introduction of every Schwinger parameter with the use of the integral representation in \eqref{ksch}, noting that the only difference from the massless correlator are exponential terms in masses, which we series expand, and then use the same manipulations as in the massless case for each term in the sum but with shifted scaling dimensions.
+The proof for a general massless correlator can be uplifted to a proof for the corresponding massive correlator by replacing the introduction of every Schwinger parameter with the use of the integral representation in \eqref{ksch}.
+The only difference from the case of the massless correlator are exponential terms in masses, which we series expand, and then use the same manipulations as in the massless case for each term in the sum but with shifted scaling dimensions.